ark1375/K-modem_Optimization/README.md

 3. **Installing JDK**

-    - Head to [Oracles Websit](https://www.oracle.com/java/technologies/javase-downloads.html) and download JDK.
+    - Head to [Oracles Website](https://www.oracle.com/java/technologies/javase-downloads.html) and download JDK.

     - Run the installation.
-It must be pretty straightforward.
 Use the recommended settings for installation.
 Just remember the directory that you are installing JDK in.
     - When the installation is over, follow [these](https://javatutorial.net/set-java-home-windows-10) instructions to add **JAVA_HOME** to your environment variables.
     - Open a command-line prompt and type in `java -version`.
 It must show something like this:<pre>
 <code>java version "1.8.0_261"